£0.00

 And now, for all this perennial Martyrdom, Poesy, and even Prophecy, what is it that the Dandy asks in return?

-“The quality of the fine woolen cloth, the slope of a pocket flap or coat revers, exactly the right color for the gloves, the correct amount of shine on boots and shoes, and so on.
+“The quality of the fine woolen cloth, the slope of a pocket flap or coat revers, exactly the right colour for the gloves, the correct amount of shine on boots and shoes, and so on.
 It was an image of a well-dressed man who, while taking infinite pains about his appearance, affected indifference to it.
 This refined dandyism continued to be regarded as an essential strand of male Englishness.”

 French Dandyism